legendarycode3/raffle-smart-contract/README.md

 6. The contract requests a random value from Chainlink VRF v2.5.
 7. Chainlink VRF calls `fulfillRandomWords()` with the verifiable random values.
 8. The contract calculates the winning player using the returned random value.
+9. The raffle state is reset to `OPEN` , the

 ## Features